-The “Business Development and Innovation” programme supports innovations in Polish companies within three areas: green industry innovation, welfare technologies, including facilitate access/quality of life for the elderly, and blue growth, i.e. developing companies operating in the maritime or inland water area.
-It also aims to foster the cooperation between Polish companies and Norwegian partners.
+The 'Business Development and Innovation' programme supported innovations in Polish companies in three areas: green industry innovation, welfare technologies, including improving access/quality of life for the elderly, and blue growth, which involves developing companies operating in the maritime or inland water sector.
+The program also aimed to promote cooperation between Polish companies and Norwegian partners.

-The “Business Development and Innovation” programme is carried out as part of the Norwegian Financial Mechanism 2014–2021 and the EEA (European Economic Area) Financial Mechanism 2014–2021.
-Polish Agency for Enterprise Development is the Programme Operator responsible for Programme management and implementation, conducting calls for proposals and granting funds to the selected projects.
-The Programme will be implemented in partnership with Innovation Norway as the Donor Programme Partner.
-Poland is one of the several countries carrying out programmes financed by the Norwegian government and the governments of EEA countries.
+The 'Business Development and Innovation' programme was carried out as part of the Norwegian Financial Mechanism 2014–2021 and the EEA (European Economic Area) Financial Mechanism 2014–2021.
+The Polish Agency for Enterprise Development was the Programme Operator responsible for programme management and implementation, conducting calls for proposals, and granting funds to selected projects.
+The programme was implemented in partnership with Innovation Norway as the Donor Program Partner.
+Poland is one of several countries carrying out programs financed by the Norwegian government and the governments of EEA countries.

 Purpose of the Norway Grants

-Norway grants can be used for development, implementation and commercialisation of innovative technologies, solutions, processes, products (goods and/or services).
-The collaboration on innovation and exchange of knowledge between Polish and Norwegian companies, research unit and other entities that lead to greening industrial and maritime companies as well as green, blue, and welfare product development shall be the subject of proposed projects.
-The programme involves a call for proposals in three thematic areas, i.e. submitted projects should be eligible in at least one of following scheme:
+Norway grants were destined for the development, implementation, and commercialization of innovative technologies, solutions, processes, products (goods and/or services).
+The collaboration on innovation and exchange of knowledge between Polish and Norwegian companies, research units, and other entities led to greening industrial and maritime companies, as well as green, blue, and welfare product development in the proposed projects.
+The program involved a call for proposals in three thematic areas, i.e. submitted projects had to be eligible in at least one of the following schemes:

-- Green industry innovation –.
-The support should introduce innovations in technological solutions to SME’s to increase their competitiveness and value creation with less overall environmental impact.
+- Green industry innovation – the support aimed at the introduction of innovations in technological solutions to SMEs to increase their competitiveness and value creation with less overall environmental impact.

-- Blue growth – applicants of the projects concerning blue growth should operate in the maritime or inland water sector.
-The projects should concern the development of such enterprises by introducing innovative processes and/or products for maritime and/or inland waters and coasts, including environmental improvement.
+- Blue growth – dedicated for applicants of projects in blue growth operating in the maritime or inland water sector.
+The projects supported the development of such enterprises by introducing innovative processes and/or products for maritime and/or inland waters and coasts, including environmental improvement.

-- Welfare technologies – these projects should focus on developing and launching products that facilitate functioning the everyday life of vulnerable social groups, such as the elderly.
+- Welfare technologies – these projects focused on developing and launching products that facilitate the functioning of the everyday life of vulnerable social groups, such as the elderly.

-In addition, Small Grants Scheme will be available in all three thematic areas for female enterprises.
+In addition, the Small Grants Scheme was available in all three thematic areas for female enterprises.

 Who can receive a grant from the Norway Grants?